A Learner’s Grammar of Beja (East Sudan)

 In this way the book does not appeal to the analytical understanding alone; it also challenges the “intuitive”, “naive” use of the language in its communicative complexity.
 An analytical approach is possible, because all conversations and texts are accompanied by interlinear translations with morpheme-by-morpheme glosses.
 The annex consists of interlinearized texts and an index.

-The downloadable files comprise (a) a small dictionary of more than 6,900 items, and (b) sound files (mp3).
-The dictionary covers all words found in this E-Book – plus those items which are known to have a relatively high frequency in the every-day language.
+The downloadable files comprise (a) a dictionary of about 7,000 items, and (b) sound files (mp3).
+The dictionary covers all words found in this E-Book – plus those items which are known to have a relatively high frequency in the everyday language.
 The sound files cover all Beja data of the grammar and the text-collection.

-Under Audio you will find some sound files of the E-Book as example.
+Under Audio (at the bottom) you will find some sound files of the E-Book as example.

-Under these links you will find a comprehensive Beja Dictionary (Beja-English-Arabic) and further descriptions of Beja in paper collections:
+Under these links you will find a comprehensive Beja Dictionary (Beja-English-Arabic) and further descriptions of Beja (Bedauye / Bedawiet) in various paper collections:

 Accompanying material: